chriskrycho/v5.chriskrycho.com/site/journal/2020/Autotracking Elegant DX Via Cutting-Edge CS.md

 console.log(personInfo.nameLength); // 5
 ```

-—what exactly happens?

-Effectively, the `nameLength` property (technically an *accessor*) executes as if it were a function.
-Before JS had native getters, in fact, that’s how we would have written it, and in fact we still *could* write it that way:
+—the `nameLength` property (technically an *accessor*) executes as if it were a function.
+Before JS had native getters, that’s how we would have written it, and we still *could* write it that way:

 ```js
 const MAX_LENGTH = 10;